johandahlberg/PiperWorkshop/tutorial.md

 *Exercise 3* <br/>
 Add the code example code above to `MyAwesomeQScript.scala` and add another one command line program with the following specification:

-    Input: the output of the previous example.
+    Input: the output of the previous example (a file with counts in the first column and sequences in the second column).
     Output: a file containing the total number reads in the file Commandline suggestion: cat <input file> | awk '{sum=sum+$1} END{print sum}' > <output_file>

 And then try: `piper -S MyAwesomeQScript.scala --help`.
 See if you can get it to run without any compile errors.

 **Put it together using add()**<br/>
 So far we've not actually had this create any dependency graph.
 The key to creating the dependency graph is the `add()` function.

 *Exercise 4* <br/>
-It's time to get into your script function.
+It's time to get into your `script()` function.
 Add the output files you want to create and then use the `add()` function to add your jobs to the dependency graph.

-    def script() {
+    def script() = {

         // Defining names of output files
         val seqCounts = new File("sequence_counts.txt")